 “Listening to my coach,” was Patmore’s simple answer to the secret of his success in a relatively short period of time.

-Prem is former team coach for the British Olympic team in 2010 and most recently for the Australian Olympic team at the Sochi 2014 Games before joining the Australian Paralympic program in late 2014.
-He is married to Olympic snowboarder Stephanie Prem (nee Hickey).
+Prem is former team coach for the British Olympic team in 2010, and most recently for the Australian Olympic Team in 2014, before joining the Australian Paralympic program in late 2014.
+He is married to Olympic snowboarder Stephanie Prem (née Hickey).

-So now Australia has broken the 16-year-old Paralympic gold medal drought since 2002.
+So now Australia has broken the 16-year-old Paralympic gold medal drought.

-“I was there and it’s been a long time,” said PyeongChang Chef de Mission, Nick Dean, who was coincidently Chef de Mission at the Salt Lake City Paralympics.
+“I was there and it’s been a long time,” said Chef de Mission, Nick Dean, who was coincidently also Chef de Mission at the 2002 Paralympic Winter Games.

-“Any medal of any colour is great but I forgot how good gold is,” Dean said today.
+“Any medal of any colour is great, but I forgot how good gold is,” Dean said.

 By APC Media